 The house depicted in the film was used for day scenes only.
 It was torn down after filming because it didn't meet local building codes.
 The rooms were duplicated on an L.A. sound stage for night scenes.

 The Crown Point Bridge appears throughout the film.
 It was located in Addison, Vermont, near D.A.R.
 State Park, very close to where the house was built.
+It connected Crown Point, NY to Chimney Point, VT.
 Filming closed the bridge for several days, causing problems for locals on both sides of Lake Champlain.
-The bridge closed permanently in October 2009, after an inspection revealed serious deterioration.
-It was demolished December 28, 2009, and is scheduled to be replaced by 2011.
+The bridge closed permanently on October 16, 2009, after an inspection revealed serious deterioration.
+It was demolished December 28, 2009.
+Its replacement, the Lake Champlain Bridge, opened in the same spot on November 7, 2011.

 Michelle Pfeiffer stated in interviews that she was initially put off by all the technical aspects of the film, but eventually learned to embrace them.
 In the end the actress found the experience both educational and enjoyable.

-Throughout the film, Claire's (Michelle Pfeiffer) eyes are more grayish, although they are blue.
-In the scene where Claire allows Madison (Amber Veletta) to posses her body, her eyes are a darker shade of blue.
-This is because director Robert Zemeckis wanted to emphasize the eye color change from blue to green so as to make it easier to identify the "change of character".
-Contact lenses were used to make this feature-change.
+Throughout the film, Claire's eyes are blue.
+When Claire allows Madison to posses her body, her eyes become green.
+Director Robert Zemeckis used contacts to emphasize the eye color change from blue to green to identify a "change of character".

-According to the original script "What Lies Beneath" by Clarke Gregg, the scene with the Ouija board was started by Jody, who later ran out screaming after the séance had gotten a little out of hand.
-The scene was changed for the movie in order to show how much Claire gets into the encounter with the ghost, and to emphasize how much Claire thinks she is losing her mind as Jody isn't as scared as she later is.
+According to the original script by Clarke Gregg, the scene with the Ouija board was started by Jody.
+Later she runs out screaming after the séance gets a little out of hand.
+The scene was changed for the movie in order to emphasize how much Claire thinks she is losing her mind.

 When Michelle Pfeiffer lies stunned on the floor and the murderer leans over her face, the camera seemingly cranes down underneath the floor to look directly up at her face.
 The effect was created by using a glass floor.
 The solid floor at the start of the shot is drawn in by computer.
 A glass floor is also used when she drops the keys later on.